Breastfeeding

 1945, rue des Grands-Monts # 8 (neighbourhood office)

-• Breastfeeding clinic (by referral): Evaluation and support for breastfeeding problems by an IBCLC lactation consultant
+• Breastfeeding clinic (by referral): evaluation and support for breastfeeding problems by an IBCLC lactation consultant from CLSC de Sherbrooke.
+Monday and Thursday afternoons.
+(5 places per week)

 www.marrainetendresse.com, 819-562-0406